cdleveille/bun-bundle/README.md

 ### `entrypoints`

-(required) An array of strings representing the paths main entrypoint(s) of the build process.
+(required) An array of strings representing the main entrypoint file(s) of the build process.
 Each file must be of type `.html`, `.js`, `.ts`, `.jsx`, or `.tsx`, and its path must be relative to the `root`.

 If an HTML file is specified, the build process will also build any scripts it references (including `.jsx`, `.ts`, and `.tsx` files), and will rename them inline to match their respective build output filenames.
 Any CSS files it references will also be copied to the `outdir`.

-For example, a script tag with a `src` like this:
+For example, a script tag like this...

 ```html
 <script type="text/javascript" src="./main.tsx" defer></script>
 ```

-...will be automatically renamed in the `outdir` to match the build output filename:
+...will have the value of its `src` attribute automatically updated in the `outdir` to match the build output filename:

 ```html
 <script type="text/javascript" src="./main~4rvgxggr.js" defer></script>